Chapter 48

 Let us notice the following verses,

-The second and last example from the Old Testament is that of,
+The second example is that of,

 DANIEL